-The water feasibility project has investigated the requirements for water for two example products – bread and tomato paste and the reports are available in draft.
+The water feasibility project investigated the requirements for water for two example products – bread and tomato paste.

-A comparison has been made between the current global situation and a more localised ‘what if’ situation.
-The localised situation is applied to two case studies in Oxford (a medium-sized, established city where space is at a premium) and Northstowe, Cambridgeshire (a new town currently under development and construction).
+A comparison was made between the current global situation and a more localised ‘what if’ situation.
+The localised situation was applied to two case studies in Oxford (a medium-sized, established city where space is at a premium) and Northstowe, Cambridgeshire (a new town currently under development and construction).

 The implications for land use changes for growing the crop, the technology needed to manufacture the product and the food-energy-water nexus issues are discussed.
-Finally the opportunities for water saving measures have been assessed.
+Finally the opportunities for water saving measures were assessed.

 The final report for the Water feasibility project is available.

 The Executive Summary and Key Research Questions are provided:

 This report presents a detailed description of a water feasibility deliverable which is one of the mini projects of the Local Nexus Network (LNN).
 The purpose of this deliverable is to identify the potentials, bottlenecks and constraints of the water sector for local food production at regional or city levels.
 The report is divided into the following sections.
 In the first section, a literature review is presented related to food-energy-water with a particular focus on water aspects.
 This section also includes review of water sources, water demand estimations and water footprint concepts and their implications and impacts on the food-energy-water nexus.
 The next section outlines the key features of the case studies in this project (i.e. Oxfordshire and Northstowe).
 These key features can be used to identify the potentials of water resources and demands to develop local food production and manufacturing in the case studies.
 Water availability and land use required for cultivation and processing are also evaluated in both case studies.